icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 - [CC:C Bridge](https://modrinth.com/mod/cccbridge) - A mod that adds compatibility between ComputerCraft and [Create](https://modrinth.com/mod/create).
 - [Turtlematic](https://www.curseforge.com/minecraft/mc-mods/turtlematic) - A mod which expands the applications of turtles, making them extremely powerful.
 - [UnlimitedPeripheralWorks](https://www.curseforge.com/minecraft/mc-mods/unlimitedperipheralworks) - A mod which adds various peripherals to extend CC:T capabilities.
 Also adds a lot of peripherals for other mods.
+- [Roadworks](https://github.com/znepb/Roadworks) - A mod that adds traffic lights controllable by ComputerCraft.

 ### Resource packs